2-47480684-A-G

 Ambry Genetics

 The c.2459-12A>G intronic variant (also known as IVS14-12A>G) results from an A to G substitution 12 nucleotides upstream from coding exon 15 in the MSH2 gene.
 This alteration was identified in an individual whose colorectal tumor demonstrated loss of MSH2 protein expression on immunohistochemistry (IHC) and met Amsterdam II criteria for hereditary non-polyposis colorectal cancer (HNPCC)/Lynch syndrome (Ambry internal data).
 This alteration was also observed in an individual whose colorectal tumor displayed high microsatellite instability (MSI-H) and loss of MSH2 protein expression on IHC (Mangold E et al. Int.
 J. Cancer, 2005 Sep;116:692-702; Mangold E et al. J. Pathol., 2005 Dec;207:385-95).
 It was subsequently observed in another patient whose HNPCC/Lynch syndrome-related tumor showed loss of MSH2 protein expression on IHC (Barrow, E et al. Histopathology.
 2010 Feb;56(3):331-44).
 This nucleotide position is highly conserved in available primates, but not well conserved in other available vertebrate species.
 In silico splice site analysis predicts that this alteration will weaken the native splice acceptor site and will result in the creation or strengthening of a novel splice acceptor site.
 RNA studies have demonstrated this alteration results in abnormal splicing in the set of samples tested (Ambry internal data).
 This variant is considered to be rare based on population cohorts in the Genome Aggregation Database (gnomAD).
-Based on the majority of available evidence to date, this variant is likely to be pathogenic. -
+Based on the supporting evidence, this variant is interpreted as a disease-causing mutation.

 Feb 23, 2023